 The Rugby League community is a multicultural one, reflecting the diversity of modern Australia.
-Historically, Rugby League attracted players with English, Irish and Indigenous and Torres Strait Islander backgrounds.
+Historically, Rugby League attracted players with English, Irish and Aboriginal and Torres Strait Islander backgrounds.

 Later the game attracted players whose parents and grandparents came from Lebanon, Italy, Greece and Malta.
 We are one of the most culturally diverse sports in Australia and New Zealand.

 In recent times, players with Pacifica and Maori backgrounds are increasingly reflected in rugby league ranks.
 Across the NRL competition, 45% identify as Pacifica and Maori and 12% as Aboriginal and Torres Strait Islander.

 In our NRLW competition 48% identify as Pacifica and Maori, and 14% identify as Aboriginal and Torres Strait Islander.
 Across both elite competitions, we have representation from several Countries, including New Zealand, Tonga, Samoa, England, Fiji and PNG.
 Over 12,000 of our Grassroots participants are born overseas.